keerthanasiripuram/chrome-extensions/README.md

 1. **Productivity Tracker** - Tracks the time spent on different websites and provides insights.
 2. **Smart Note-Taking Tool** - Allows users to take URL-specific notes (local) or global notes accessible across pages.
 3. **Tab Manager** - Automatically categorizes and manages open tabs based on their content.
+4. **Element Selector** - Select and inspect elements visually on any page.

+5. **Tooltip Helper** - Add helpful, custom tooltips to elements dynamically.
 ---

 ## Features